python/cpython/Doc/library/urllib.parse.rst

    with an empty query; the RFC states that these are equivalent).

-.. function:: urljoin(base, url, allow_fragments=True, classes=set())
+.. function:: urljoin(base, url, allow_fragments=True, classes=SchemeClass.NONE)

-   Construct a full ("absolute") URL by combining a "base URL" (*base*) with another URL (*url*), and with behavior given by a set of ``SchemeClass`` enums.
+   Construct a full ("absolute") URL by combining a "base URL" (*base*) with another URL (*url*), and with behavior given by a ``SchemeClass`` enum.
 Informally, this uses components of the base URL, in particular the addressing scheme, the network location and (part of) the path, to provide missing components in the relative URL.
 For example:

       >>> from urllib.parse import urljoin
       >>> urljoin('http://www.cwi.nl/%7Eguido/Python.html', 'FAQ.html')
       'http://www.cwi.nl/%7Eguido/FAQ.html'

    The *allow_fragments* argument has the same meaning and default as for :func:`urlparse`.
-As in :func:`urlparse`, a ``SchemeClass`` set may be given to override behavior inferred by the scheme.
+As in :func:`urlparse`, a ``SchemeClass`` may be given to override behavior inferred by the scheme.

    .. note::